subquery/subql/docs/create/introduction.md

 More advanced users can jump directly to the resources they need from a fresh project.

-Creating a bespoke SubQuery project is ususally done in the following process:
+Creating a bespoke SubQuery project is usually done in the following manner:
-1. Initalise project using `subql init PROJECT_NAME`
+1. Initalise your project using `subql init PROJECT_NAME`
-2. Update Manifest file (`project.yaml`) to include information about your blockchain, and the entities that you will map - see [Manifest File](/create/manifest)
+2. Update the Manifest file (`project.yaml`) to include information about your blockchain, and the entities that you will map - see [Manifest File](/create/manifest)
-3. Create GraphQL Entities in your schema (`schema.graphql`) that define the shape of the data that you will extract and persist for querying - see [GraphQL Schema](/create/graphql)
+3. Create GraphQL entities in your schema (`schema.graphql`) that define the shape of the data that you will extract and persist for querying - see [GraphQL Schema](/create/graphql)
-4. Add all the mapping functions that are invoked to transform chain data to the GraphQL entities that you have defined - see [Mapping](/create/mapping)
+4. Add all the mapping functions you wish to invoke to transform chain data to the GraphQL entities that you have defined - see [Mapping](/create/mapping)
 5. Generate code, build, and publish to SubQuery Projects (or run in your own local node) - see [Running and Querying your Starter Project](/quickstart.html#running-and-querying-your-starter-project) in our quick start guide.